MiSTer-devel/Distribution_MiSTer/README.md

 ##### Some relevant tag descriptions:

-- `arcade-cores` / `arcade`: All arcade cores and MRA files.
+- `arcade-cores` / `arcade`: All arcade cores and related files (MRA files).
 - `computer-cores` / `computer`: All computer cores and related folders.
 - `console-cores` / `console`: All console cores and related folders.
 - `other-cores` / `other`: All cores from the top folder Other with their related folders.
 - `service-cores` / `utility`: All utility cores and related folders.
 - `cores`: All cores (RBF files).
 - `mra`: All MRA files & folders.
-- `alternatives`: All MRA Alternatives
+- `arcade-rbfs-only`: All arcade cores (RBF files) without related files.
-- `hbmame`: All files & folders linked to the HBMame collection.
+- `alternatives`: All MRA Alternatives & MRAs linked to the HBMame collection.
 - `handheld2p`: All 2 Player versions for Handheld cores.
 - `filters_video`: All video filters (`gamma` & `filters` & `shadow_masks`).
 - `all_filters`: All video & audio filters (`filters_video` & `filters_audio`).